akiomiyao/ped/README.md

     % perl align.pl ERR194147 hg38 5 /tmp/ssd
     % perl align.pl ERR194147 hg38 10 /tmp/ssd
     % perl align.pl ERR194147 hg38 15 /tmp/ssd
-    At the first step of the method, k-mer (k=20) sequences from both ends of short read will be mapped to the reference genome.
+    At the first step of the method, *k*-mer (*k* = 20) sequences from both ends of short read will be mapped to the reference genome.
 If the k-mer sequence is repetitive to the genome sequence, the alignment will be failed.
-If the margin is given, k-mers begin inside of the margin.
+If the margin is given, *k*-mers begin inside of the margin.
 This will increase the coverage of polymorphisms.

     For the computer cluster,
     % qsub -v target=target_name,ref=reference,margin=0,tmpdir=path_of_tmpdir align.pl
-    e.g.
+    *e.g.*
     % qsub -v target=ERR194147,ref=hg38,margin=0,tmpdir=/mnt/ssd align.pl
     % qsub -v target=ERR194147,ref=hg38,margin=5,tmpdir=/mnt/ssd align.pl
     % qsub -v target=ERR194147,ref=hg38,margin=10,tmpdir=/mnt/ssd align.pl